Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_for_machine_learning_on_sagemaker/getting_started_with_snowpark_for_machine_learning_on_sagemaker.md

 ### What You’ll Build
 You will build an end-to-end data science workflow leveraging Snowpark for Python
 - to load, clean and prepare data
-- to train a machine learning model using Python in a Sagemaker notebook
+- to train a machine learning model using Python in a SageMaker notebook
 - to deploy the trained models in Snowflake using Python User Defined Functions (UDFs)

 The end-to-end workflow will look like this: